-In this WP strategies and innovative managerial approaches for planning, financing and deploying energy-efficient public transport infrastructures, including new ways of data-based planning (e.g. PT infrastructure cadastre in Leipzig/Budapest or concept for integration of RE into e-bus charging infrastructure in Bergamo) will be developed.
+Strategies and innovative managerial approaches for planning, financing and deploying energy-efficient public transport infrastructures, including new ways of data-based planning (e.g. PT infrastructure cadastre in Leipzig/Budapest or concept for integration of RE into e-bus charging infrastructure in Bergamo) were developed.

 Work package T2

 Aim is to strengthen the capacity of the public transport sector by providing capacity building measures like workshops/trainings, handbooks and a Central European tool repository providing access to innovative tools and services to improve energy efficiency in public transport.

 A key part of the project is the pilot application of novel energy saving technologies in public transport infrastructures, being “first-of-its-kind” in Central Europe ranging from renewable energy integration into metro stations (Vienna) and trolley depots (Gdynia) to upgrade a substation for multipurpose use of existing public transport infrastructure (Maribor) and new buffer storage technologies (Pilsen).